GrinonBarrett/Taksidos/Core Rules/Creatures/Shark, Grand.md

 An invoker which has managed to charm a grand shark in some way can simply entreat it into their serivce as a greater servile.
 When entreated into service this way, it is treated as having a 2 hitpoints.

-**Dominion Benefits**: The bog wolf gains the benefit as appropriate to your domain.
+**Dominion Benefits**: The shark gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
 When the grand shark attacks, if it moved at least 20 yards in the round since its previous action- It gains a +3 bonus to the attack.
 It may treat its unarmed attacks as ki attacks.
 * **The Earth**.
 It gains a run speed in yards equal to the invoker's conjury.
 Additionally, it gains a +2 to defense against the first attack made against it in an encounter.
 * **The Flame**.
 The bog wolf gains the Wwrestling skill, is immune to fire damage, and is immune to non-magical cold attacks.